GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 ```

 <br>
-The following snippet imports the a compiled sidgc file, from the same directory as the current script.
+The following snippet imports a compiled sidgc file from the same directory as the current script.

 ```python
 import "./functions";